ShristiBhardwaj/Amazon-Data-Analysis/README.md

-# Unified-Mentor-Internship
-This repository contains my internship projects made with help of power bi and dataset used to create those projects.
-Project one is Amazon sales data analysis
+# Amazon sales data analysis
-Project two is Crop production analysis.
+This repository contains amazon sales data analyis using power bi.
+It also includes the raw data that was used for analysis and to create the dashboard.